rajeshvkothari/oom/GIN_README_2508.md

       - TOSCA_POLICY - policy microservice
       - TOSCA_GAWP - argo based workflow microservice

-	  These images can either be built from a scratch repository or a pre-build version of the images are used from CCI_REPO VM.

 	  There are two ways to use tosca images:

-      - Building images built from a scratch repository
+      .
+Building images - built from a scratch repository

-	  - Using pre built images use pre-build version of the images from CCI_REPO
+	  .
+Using pre built images - use pre-build version of the images from CCI_REPO

 	  Login into the Demo Server and perform steps as follows: